 Combine Verified AP Data Capture with RPA for Fully Automated Accounts Payable Processing

 AP data capture services provide near 100% accuracy for automating the entry of key data from AP invoices.

 AP RPA populates learned fields including GL coding based on key data from AP invoices.

 So combining a verified AP data capture service with RPA creates a fully automated AP process.

 With this powerful combination of tools your AP staff are completely freed from repetitive and time-consuming invoice processing because every AP invoice processing step from procure to pay is truly and fully automated.

-2020 is the year that the ability to do remote work went from ‘nice to have’ to ‘must have’ as companies and organizations around the globe rolled out mandatory remote work or work from home policies in response to the COVID-19 pandemic.
+2020 was the year that the ability to do remote work went from ‘nice to have’ to ‘must have’ as companies and organizations around the globe rolled out mandatory remote work or work from home policies in response to the COVID-19 pandemic.

 This resulted in major disruptions to business flows.
 Especially for companies that are still mired in manual and paper-based business processes.

 In 2021, your business operations need to continue no matter where your staff are forced to work from – and that includes paying the bills.

 So a new AP automation best practice (if not an absolute requirement) for 2021 is the ability for your company to maintain business continuity in a virtual environment and accommodate the processing AP invoices from home.

 And even as the COVID-19 pandemic ends, companies and organization must make the ability to work from home part of their business continuity or disaster recovery plans in the event of a future recurrence.